 Big thanks to DJ Frederick for including Weeds’One Deck Pete’s Sounds of the shortwave at 15.38 minutes in on today’s broadcast of Free Radio Skybird“Music and culture for shortwave listening”.
 It also features Madtone’s Interval Signal Jazz as their actual interval signal.
 We’re glad to be part of the FRS crew!

-Above is Sounds of the shortwave via the shortwaves with all the radio wave action and below the whole transmission in it’s entirety and in clean stereo!
-Tune in and turn on! #freeradioskybird #shortwavesnotdead
+Above is Sounds of the shortwave via the shortwaves with all the radio wave action! #freeradioskybird #shortwavesnotdead

 DJ Frederick’s Free Radio Skybird returns to the 49 metre band next Sunday July 7th 2019 via http://www.channel292.de/ on 6070 kHz at 1400 UTC (1500 UK time).
 With a mixture of features and music (anything from jazz, avant-garde, ambient, folk, rock, indie and more) the hour transmission will also include One Deck Pete’s “Sounds of the shortwave” a ten minute shortwave radio inspired mix including tracks from Aljosha Konstanty (AK), Jay-Jay Johanson, Jazz’min Tutum and Rephazer.
 Tune in just after Gardener’s Question Time! #freeradioskybird

 Big thanks to DJ Frederick for including One Deck Pete’sSecond hand shop classics in today’s broadcast of the excellent Free Radio Skybird via Channel 292 in Germany.
 If you like sound of fading and excitable radio waves have a listen to the below.